gikonekos/Building-Rescue-Archive/analysis/display_engine_analysis.md

 Such a design is unusually sophisticated for a pocket computer game.

+## Clarified display-path split

+Current evidence suggests that Building Rescue uses at least two distinct display paths.

+1. Normal gameplay path
+   - monochrome rendering
+   - map lookup through `VMAP1..4` and `FADR`
+   - sprite drawing through routines such as `GPRTV1` and `GDELV1`

+2. Demo bitmap path
+   - used for title and ending presentation
+   - bitmap data such as `TITG` / `TITH`
+   - display through `VRAMPP`, `VRAMPP2`, and `VRAMSS`
+   - pseudo grayscale by time-weighted plane display

+Stage clear screens should currently be treated as monochrome based on observed real-machine behavior.

+---

 Note: the pseudo grayscale mechanism documented in `grayscale_mechanism_notes.md` is used only for demonstration screens such as the title and ending sequences.